MarkBind/markbind/docs/userGuide/markBindSyntax.md

 ## Support for Nunjucks

-[Nunjucks](https://mozilla.github.io/nunjucks/) is a JavaScrip based templating tool.
+[Nunjucks](https://mozilla.github.io/nunjucks/) is a JavaScript based templating tool.
 Here is a simple example:

 <box><span>
 `<ul>`<br>